darpanne/Security-Onion/README.md

 ### Skills Learned
 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs using tools like Security Onion.
+- Expertise in capturing and examining network traffic using Wireshark.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.